rust-ml/linfa/linfa-trees/README.md

 ## Examples

-There is an example in the `examples/` directory on how to use decision trees.
+There is an example in the `examples/` directory showing how to use decision trees.
 To run, use:

 ```bash
 $ cargo run --release --example decision_tree --features linfa/intel-mkl-system